 Map:

 River length: 1805 km.
-Before the construction of the three dams, it was more than 2 thousand km.
+Before the construction of three dams it was more than 2 thousand km.

-Where does it run: Kama originates in the village of Kuliga, Udmurt Republic, from four streams.
+Where does it occur: The Kama originates in the village of Kuliga, Udmurt Republic, from four streams.
 The height of the source is 331 meters above sea level.
-In the upper course, the river flows along a winding channel, forming numerous oxbow lakes in the floodplain. full flowing river becomes only after Vishera flows into it.
-Here it is worth mentioning one more point of contention, in fact, it should be considered that it is not Vishera that flows into Kama, but vice versa.
-Therefore, judging strictly by science, the Vishera was supposed to become the main river of Russia, and not the Volga and not the Kama.
+In the upper reaches, the river flows along a winding channel, forming numerous oxbow lakes in the floodplain.
+Full-flowing river becomes only after Vishera flows into it.
+It’s worth mentioning one more thing here controversial point, in fact, it should be considered that it is not the Vishera that flows into the Kama, but vice versa.
+Therefore, judging strictly by science, the Vishera should have become the main river of Russia, and not the Volga or the Kama.
 But history cannot be changed, so it is better to leave everything as it is.

-In the lower reaches, the river spills over a wide valley, forming branches.
+In the lower reaches the river spills over a wide valley, forming branches.
 Here the width of the channel is 450-1200 m.
-Below the mouth of the Vyatka River, the Kama flows into the Volga, or rather into the Kama Bay, the Kuibyshev reservoir.
-Here, in the floodplain of the river, there is such a beautiful place as Tanaevsky floodplain meadows.
+Below the mouth of the Vyatka River, the Kama flows into the Volga, or rather into the Kama Bay, Kuibyshev Reservoir.
+Here, in the floodplain of the river, there is such a beautiful place as the Tanaevsky floodplain meadows.

-Tributaries: 73,718 rivers flow into the Kama, most(94.5%) of them are small rivulets up to 10 km long.
-All right tributaries (Kosa, Urolka, Kondas, Inva, Lysva, Obva) and some of the left ones (Veslyana, Lunya, Leman, Southern Keltma) are flat rivers. mountain rivers flow from the Ural Mountains and flow into the Kama on the left side.
-These are Vishera, Yaiva, Kosva, Chusovaya (especially good) ...
+Tributaries: 73,718 rivers flow into the Kama, most(94.5%) of them are small rivers up to 10 km long.
+All right tributaries (Kosa, Urolka, Kondas, Inva, Lysva, Obva) and some of the left ones (Veslyana, Lunya, Leman, South Keltma) are lowland rivers.
+Mountain rivers flow from the Ural Mountains and flow into the Kama on the left side.
+These are Vishera, Yayva, Kosva, Chusovaya (especially good)…

 River mode

-Freezing: The river is covered with ice in November (the beginning of November in the upper reaches and the end of November in the lower reaches), the ice stays until April.
+Freezing: The river becomes covered with ice in November (beginning of November in the upper reaches and end of November in the lower reaches), the ice lasts until April.

 Economic use

-Three reservoirs have been created on the river, these are: Kamskoye, Nizhnekamskoye and Votkinskoye reservoirs.
+Three reservoirs have been created on the river, these are: Kama, Nizhnekamsk and Votkinsk reservoirs.

 Below Solikamsk, a large number of factories were built on the banks of the river.
 Therefore, the ecological situation in the middle reaches and below leaves much to be desired.

-In general, industry on the Kama River has a rich and long history, even the name of the city of Solikamsk suggests that salt was mined here.
+In general, industry on the Kama River has a rich and long history; even the name of the city Solikamsk indicates that salt was mined here.

-See more in the video film: "Ridge of Russia: Perm Territory"
+Watch more in the video film: “Ridge of Russia: Perm Region”

 Cities on the Kama: Solikamsk, Berezniki, Perm, Krasnokamsk, Tchaikovsky, Neftekamsk, Naberezhnye Chelny, Nizhnekamsk, Chistopol and others.

-Biological resources, inhabitants: the main types of fish in the river are carp, asp, crucian carp, sturgeon, bream, sterlet, pike perch, perch, ruff, burbot, catfish, pike and others.
+Biological resources, inhabitants: The main types of fish in the river are carp, asp, crucian carp, sturgeon, bream, sterlet, pike perch, perch, ruffe, burbot, catfish, pike and others.

-Rest on the Kama can be varied. lovers active rest and alloys prefer the upper reaches of the river.
-For those who prefer a more peaceful holiday, a large number of recreation centers, fishing farms, and dispensaries have been built.
-As a place for fishing, Kama is also of interest, but because of environmental situation it is better to limit yourself to the upper reaches.
+Holidays on Kama can be varied.
+Lovers active rest and rafting will be preferred by the upper reaches of the river.
+For those who prefer a more relaxing holiday, a large number of recreation centers, fisheries, and health centers have been built.
+Kama is also of interest as a place for fishing, but due to ecological situation It’s better to limit it to the upper reaches.

-Video: "Walking along the Kama River, in the water area of the city of Perm HD"
+Video: “Walk along the Kama River, in the water area of the city of Perm HD”

-Kama is a large river flowing through the territory of several regions of Russia: Udmurt Republic, Perm Territory, Kirov Region, Republics of Bashkortostan and Tatarstan.
-It is navigable along most of its course, is an important highway, is also used for energy production, as a source of water supply (three large hydroelectric facilities have been built on the river), and for fishing purposes.
+The Kama is a large river flowing through several regions of Russia: Udmurt Republic, Perm Territory, Kirov Region, the Republics of Bashkortostan and Tatarstan.
+Navigable along most of its channel, it is an important transport route, is also used for energy production, as a source of water supply (three large waterworks were built on the river), and for fishing purposes.
 It is considered the largest tributary.
-Geographically, it is notable for the fact that on its way it gradually changes direction clockwise and forms a giant “loop” in the upper reaches, enveloping the Verkhnekamsk Upland.
+Geographically, it is notable for the fact that along its path it gradually changes direction clockwise and in the upper reaches forms a giant “loop” going around the Verkhnekamsk Upland.

 Toponymy